Blog: It’s time for a bold vision for rail

 The industry will always remain open to talks with the RMT union about securing the long-term future of the industry and giving our staff rewarding, long-term careers in rail.
 Support and extra training will be given to staff who wish to move to the new customer reception role.

-These proposals and the consultation are for the 974 stations which have a DfT-controlled train operating company (TOC) as the lead operator.
+These proposals and the consultation were for the 974 stations which have a DfT-controlled train operating company (TOC) as the lead operator.

 This excludes stations operated by the Elizabeth Line, London Overground, Merseyrail, North Yorkshire Moors Railway Company, Transport for Wales, TfL, Transport for Greater Manchester, and Transport Scotland.